Chairperson: Professor Merideth Krevosky

-The BS program prepares students interested in working as a biologist in a laboratory or field setting, or pursuing advanced training at a graduate or professional institution.
-Course work in such fields as histology, virology, embryology, molecular biology and neurobiology provide exceptional grounding for health-related or biotechnology pursuits such as laboratory or clinical work, or graduate study and health-professional schools.
+The department offers a BS degree program designed to prepare the student for employment as a biologist in a laboratory or field setting or for advanced training at a graduate or professional institution.
+The BS requirements can be tailored to the student’s individual interests.
+This program encourages students to select their coursework to develop a background of skills to complement their interest and open future opportunities for internships, graduate study and careers.
+Course work in such fields as histology, virology, embryology, molecular biology and neurobiology prepares students for health-related or biotechnology pursuits such as laboratory or clinical work or graduate study and health-professional schools.
 Course work in such fields as wetlands ecology, evolution, biometry, stream ecology and marine mammal biology would prepare students for graduate study or careers in ecology and other environmental-related pursuits.
-The secondary education concentration is designed to provide the breadth of knowledge required for earning Massachusetts teacher licensure and helping middle and high school students meet Massachusetts educational standards.
-Intensive research experiences make our graduates highly competitive for technical positions and to consistently place into outstanding graduate programs in the biological sciences.

 Bachelor of Arts (BA)

-The BA degree is designed for students who wish to use biological knowledge in pursuit of a career outside of biology.
-Examples of such careers are teaching elementary education, science writing, scientific illustration, technical sales and publishing.
-By combining select biology courses with courses in chemistry, physics and mathematics beyond the BA requirements, a BA degree holder may qualify for many of the career opportunities open to those with a BS degree.
+The BA degree is designed for the biology major who wishes to use biological knowledge in pursuit of a career outside of biology.
+Examples of such careers are teaching elementary education, science writing, scientific illustration, technical sales or publishing.
+By carefully selecting biology courses and adding particular courses in chemistry, physics and mathematics beyond the BA requirements, a BA degree holder may qualify for many of the career opportunities listed under the BS.

 The honors program in biology provides an opportunity for highly qualified biology majors to study biology and to conduct independent research in biology for honors credit.
 Interested students should contact the Department of Biological Sciences by their sophomore year for further information concerning eligibility and application.

 The Department of Biological Sciences provides the opportunity for students to participate in a true research experience, which is increasingly an advantageous component of undergraduate training.